Geoje: Demographics

 According to the whitebook published by Geoje City in May 2014, Geoje had a population of 243,736, 12,240 of which are foreigners (non-Koreans).
 A significant portion of the population depends on shipbuilding to support their livelihood, and this can be evidenced by the fact that nearly 33% of workers are employed in the shipbuilding industry.

+The population of Geoje Island is 232,807 as of October 2024.

 Tourism

 Geoje offers a variety of attractions, including Haegeumgang island, Oedo, a marine western-style botanical garden in Hallyeo-Haesang National Park, built by Lee Chang-ho and his wife when they settled on the island in 1969.
 Visitors visit by ferry boat from the harbor neighboring the islands.

 Tourists also visit Jisim-do for trekking.
 Jisim is known for its Camellia vegetation.
 However, the Maemi typhoon in 2003 severely affected the island's plant life.
 Another popular tourist attraction at Haegeumgang-do (located southeast of Geoje) is the Sipja Donggul Cave.
 Buddhist and Shamanist sculptures can be found in the cave.

 Geoje is the second largest island in Korea, so discovering these locations is most easily done using a tourist map.